 About

 Corkystem passionflower (Passiflora suberosa) is a wiry native vine in the passionfruit family, named for the corky, ridged stems on older growth.
 It climbs or scrambles through fence lines and rough ground from the southern United States through the Caribbean and into tropical mainland America, bearing small ornate flowers and marble-sized fruit.
-The plant is a workhorse for wildlife guilds: it is a larval host for fritillary butterflies, offers nectar to small pollinators, and fits food forests where you want a tough, low-input climber rather than a pampered orchard vine. ☀️💧 Sun and Water Requirements: Full sun to partial shade; flowers best with good light.
+The plant is a workhorse for wildlife guilds: it is a larval host for fritillary butterflies, offers nectar to small pollinators, and fits food forests where you want a tough, low-input climber rather than a pampered orchard vine.
+Full sun to partial shade; flowers best with good light.
 Drought-tolerant once established on well-drained soils; tolerates lean sand or rocky edges.
 Avoid chronic wet feet—root rots appear when drainage is poor.
-Hardy only to light frost; protect young plants below about 20°F (-7°C) until wood hardens. ✂️ Propagation: Seeds: soak overnight, sow warm, and expect variable germination over several weeks.
-Cuttings: take semi-hardwood tips in warm weather, use well-drained mix, and keep humidity moderate until roots form. 🌾 Harvest / Best Use Timing: Ripe fruit can be nibbled fresh when fully colored and soft; flavor is tart and variable.
+Hardy only to light frost; protect young plants below about 20°F (-7°C) until wood hardens.
+Seeds: soak overnight, sow warm, and expect variable germination over several weeks.
+Cuttings: take semi-hardwood tips in warm weather, use well-drained mix, and keep humidity moderate until roots form.
+Ripe fruit can be nibbled fresh when fully colored and soft; flavor is tart and variable.
 For habitat value, leave plenty of foliage for caterpillars through the growing season.
 Prune after fruiting if you need to restrain spread on trellises.

 Permaculture Functions

-- Edible: Small fruits are edible when fully ripe; treat as a forage accent, not a primary crop.
+- Edible: Marble-sized purple-black berries are tart-sweet when fully soft -- treat as a trailside nibble, not a bulk market fruit.

 Companion Planting